 Beans – Hemsworth ate beans while preparing for Thor, but didn’t discover their true magic as a rich source of protein until he adopted a vegan diet.
 The transition made him gassy, but he’ll live.
 Consider following his lead.

-For a better picture of Chris Hemsworth’s Thor diet plan, here’s one of his (reported) daily menus:
+For a better picture of Chris Hemsworth’s Thor diet and meal plan, here’s one of his (reported) daily menus:

 Breakfast: 1 cup oatmeal, 1 banana, 1/2 cup sultanas, fat-free milk, 4 egg whites, 1 egg, 50 g cheese, protein shake, orange juice